la2050/archive/_projects/2015/c3-center-for-connecting-the-community.md

   Therapy Network, and Growing Great.
 Collaborating partners providing specialized services will serve as subcontractors and be paid fees that are negotiated on a class by class basis.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We anticipate first year costs to approximate $182,793.
-Additional income will be generated through the following:
-   - space rental (primarily independent contractors renting space to provide their own classes)

-   - foundation grants, fundraisers, and individual and corporate donations

-   - earned income from classes, special performances and events 'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  $ 47,460 Staffing & Instruction
-   $ 2,514 Supplies & Equipment
-   $ 5,756 Marketing & Advertising
-   $ 754 Licenses & Fees
-   $ 3,496 Fundraising Expense
-   $120,000 Facility Rent
-   $ 2,813 Insurance
 How do you plan to scale the success of your proposal?: >- Success of the program will lead to replication of the project in other high need communities.
 Using the project model incorporating arts-based,